 Tampa’s Leslie Controls Inc. is a manufacturing company that produces and distributes steam valves, water pressure valves and regulators to the military, power plants, processing plants, and more.
 In fact, for many years, the company was responsible for providing their products and equipping the United States Navy vessels during World War I and World War II.

 In the 1990s, Watt Industries, an independent valve manufacturer that provides their services worldwide, purchased Leslie Controls.
 It then went on to become a subsidiary of CIRCOR, and still remains a subsidiary today.

-The large-scale asbestos use resulted in a myriad of lawsuits against Leslie Controls, not only from those who worked directly for the company in manufacturing, but also from people who worked with and around the products sold by the company, such as military veterans.
+Asbestos use resulted in numerous of lawsuits against Leslie Controls, not only from those who worked directly for the company in manufacturing, but also from people who worked with and around the products sold by the company, such as military veterans.

-In 2010, Leslie Controls ended up filing filed for Chapter 11 bankruptcy, due to over 1,000 asbestos personal injury claims that were pending at the company.
+In 2010, the company filed for Chapter 11 bankruptcy, with over 1,000 asbestos personal injury claims against them.
 Per court documents, a good majority of the claims stemmed asbestos use on United States Navy vessels, primarily from the 1940s through the mid-1980s.

 As part of the reorganization plan with their bankruptcy, a trust fund, entitled the Leslie Controal Asbestos Personal Trust, was established in 2011 with an estimated $75 million.
 The trust fund was created as a way to compensate all future asbestos-related cases against Leslie Controls.
 According to the filing documents, claims were accepted up until September 2012.

 - Steam and control valves